 - Engineering applicants are required to have completed precalculus

 - LAB SCIENCES: 2 years

-- Nursing applicants are required to take chemistry and either physics or biology
+- Nursing applicants are required to have completed chemistry prior to applying for admission.

 - FOREIGN LANGUAGE: 2 years